bigcommerce/point-of-sale-foundation/README.md

 # BigCommerce Point of Sale Foundation

-🚀 This open source proof-of-concept app scaffold showcases the BigCommerce platform's customizable ability to support point-of-sale transactions.
+🚀 This open source proof-of-concept app showcases the BigCommerce platform's customizable ability to support point-of-sale transactions.

 💰 **Integrated with Stripe Terminal**.
 Power multiple registers at a single location.